Pratiksdeshpande/Go/go-builder-pattern/README.md

 - **Flexibility** — You can easily pass options around (they're just functions)
 - **Stateless** — Options don't require holding intermediate state like a builder does

-## 🎭 What is the role of the Director in the Builder pattern?
-Do we always need it in Go?
+## 🎭 Role of the Director in the Builder pattern?

 A Director encapsulates and orchestrates the sequence of builder calls to construct specific, pre-defined variants (recipes) of the product — *it tells the builder how to assemble a particular configuration so callers don't repeat the assembly steps*.